 Jake Brunger grew up in Nottingham and now lives in London.
-His stage musical adaptation of Sue Townsend's THE SECRET DIARY OF ADRIAN MOLE recently ran at the Menier Chocolate Factory in London and is currently nominated for the Evening Standard BBC Radio 2 Audience Award for Best Musical.
+His stage musical adaptation of Sue Townsend's THE SECRET DIARY OF ADRIAN MOLE recently ran at the Menier Chocolate Factory in London and was nominated for the Evening Standard BBC Radio 2 Audience Award for Best Musical.
 He was selected for the 2016/17 BBC TV Drama Writers' Programme and was recently named as one of the upcoming writers-to-watch on the BBC’s 2017 New Talent Hotlist.
 He has film projects in development with Studio Canal and Blueprint Pictures, and is currently developing original television projects for Wall to Wall and 42.
-He continues his theatre work for young people with a new stage adaptation of CHICKEN LITTLE for Singapore Repertory Theatre, which opens in October 2017 for a six-week run.
+He continues his theatre work for young people with a new stage adaptation of CHICKEN LITTLE for Singapore Repertory Theatre, which ran for a six-week run from October - December 2017.

 His original stage play FOUR PLAY - first seen at the Old Vic New Voices Festival at the Old Vic Theatre in June 2015 starring Jeremy Irvine and Richard Madden - completed a sell-out four week run at Theatre 503 in March 2016 and is published by Nick Hern Books, with the US premiere in LA in 2018.
 His other recent stage work includes THE SECRET DIARY OF ADRIAN MOLE at Leicester Curve (nominated for the 2015 UK Theatre Award for Best Show for Children and Young People) and PRODIGY at St James Theatre, an original new musical produced by National Youth Music Theatre (NYMT).
 Both of these are with his long term collaborator Pippa Cleary.
 The original cast recording of PRODIGY was released in July 2016, entering the iTunes Soundtrack chart at #3, and is available on Spotify, iTunes and Apple Music.